White horse

 “Yes.
 The insurance company.
 I’ll be in touch.”
 Then I hung up.

 I took a deep breath of the cold outside air before plunging into the kitchen to confirm a few things for myself.
 For starters: Where was this pot and handle?
 I could now understand the little pieces of what looked like yellow rubber spattered across the white tiles behind the stove, and over the coffee grinder.
-The stovetop had been wiped, except for what must have been some of the pot handle, burned to ash on one element.
-I looked inside the vacuum cleaner, but saw no evidence of egg, or anything else.
+The stovetop had been wiped and looked cleanish, except for one spot where the molten pot handle must have touched.
+There was a dark mark on the stainless steel, and some ash.
+I looked inside our bagless vacuum cleaner, but could see no evidence of egg, or anything else.

-I wasn’t yet sure whether what I was seeing so far was evidence of dissembling, ineptitude, or a leaky memory.
+I wasn’t sure whether what I was seeing was evidence of dissemblance, ineptitude, or a leaky memory.
 I kept looking.

-I opened the utensils drawer and there, amongst the knives, was the pot handle – the normal black bakelite at one end, but a charred, grey mess at the other.
-It looked like one of the burnt logs from my firepit a few nights back.
+I opened the utensils drawer and there, amongst the knives, was the pot handle.
+It was normal dark-grey bakelite at one end, but a scorched mess at the other.
+It looked like one of the logs from my fire pit a few nights back, after the rain had rolled in and doused the flames.

 When Vic came into the kitchen I was standing there laughing, with the handle in my hand.